All about Alicante

 EXPLANADA de ESPANA

-Park El Palmeral (The palm grove) The park is close to the busy N-332 outside the city centre As the name suggests, a park full of different palm trees, in fact there are over 7000.
+Park El Palmeral (The palm grove) The park is close to the busy N-332 on Avinguda d'Elx just outside the city centre as the name suggests this is a park full of different palm trees, in fact there are over 7000.
 You walk on well-kept gravel paths, over bridges, pass beautiful flower beds and rare palms.
 The gravel paths make this park very accessible for people with prams and wheelchair users. but dogs are NOT permitted.

-You can also view the park from the water.
-In the park you can rent a free rowing boat to sail over the beautifully landscaped pond.
+You can also view the park from the water as you can rent a free rowing boat to sail over the beautifully landscaped pond.
 You just have to sign up at the dock, they will ask for your driver's license or passport and sign that you will return the boat intact.
 The pond consists of beautiful open spaces and narrow passages.

-There is a lovely cafe and plenty of activity area for children and sports facilities.
+There is a lovely cafe and plenty of activity areas for children and sports facilities.

 The park is open daily from 9 am to 10 pm in winter and 11 pm in summer.
 The hours for rowing vary depending on the season.